ourchitecture/devex/src/docs/decisions/apply_consistent-formatting.md

 Check Markdown formatting with "markdownlint", using the "markdownlint-cli2" tool.

-Recommend the VS Code extension "davidanson.vscode-markdownlint" to improve the developer experience.
+Recommend the VS Code extensions "esbenp.prettier-vscode" and "davidanson.vscode-markdownlint" to improve the developer experience.

 ### Consequences